iggredible/Learn-Vim/ch01_starting_vim.md

 vim
 ```

 You should see an intro screen.
 This is the where you will be working on your file.
 Unlike most text editors and IDEs, Vim is a modal editor.
-If you want to type "Hello", you need to switch to Insert mode with `i`.
-Type: `ihello<Esc>`.
+If you want to type "hello", you need to switch to Insert mode with `i`.
+Press `ihello<Esc>` to insert the text "hello".

 ## Exiting Vim